-The mission of Grade Court is to work with the Juvenile Justice System and the Education System to reduce recidivism and the number of children committed to institutions by acknowledging the importance of educating youth in the community; and to increase the success and self-esteem if juvenile offenders through the power of hard work and education.
+The mission of the Eleventh Judicial District Court’s Grade Court is to work with the Juvenile Justice System and the Education System to reduce recidivism and the number of children committed to institutions by acknowledging the importance of educating youth in the community and to increase the success and self-esteem of juvenile offenders through the power of hard work and education.

 Goals and Objectives

-The Goals and Objectives of the Eleventh Judicial District Drug Court Program is:
+The Goals and Objectives of the Eleventh Judicial District Court’s Grade Court Program are:

-Grade Court was started in January 1997 by a Chief District Judge to make school performance a primary component of Juvenile Probation Supervision Services.
+Grade Court was started in January 1997 by a District Court Judge to make school performance a primary component of Juvenile Probation Supervision.

-Many students questioned the Judge's commitment to them, the program, and their education.
-Few believed they would receive consequences for truancy or failing to turn in their daily homework and weekly progress sheets but soon learned this would be the case.
-As students returned to the monthly Grade Court sessions, they began to hear more about the relevance of education to the success they would experience in their life.
-They began to learn that through "hard work", they could be successful and improve their grades.
+In the beginning, students questioned the Judge’s commitment to them, the Program, and their education.
+Few believed they would receive consequences for truancy or for failing to turn in their daily homework and weekly progress sheets.
+However, as students returned to the monthly Grade Court sessions, they began to hear more about the relevance of education in their daily lives.
+They began to see that, through hard work, they could be successful and improve their grades.

-Today, District Judge Daylene Marsh conducts Grade Court each week on Wednesday at 4 p.m.
+Currently, District Court Judge Daylene A. Marsh conducts Grade Court each week on Wednesday at 4:00 pm.

 Directions for downloading forms

 Note: Your browser may ask you to allow pop-ups from this website.
 Allow the pop-ups and double-click the form again.
 For the best user experience on this website, you should update your browser (Internet Explorer, Chrome, Firefox or Safari)

 Mac Users: Safari may block pop ups on default.
 You can go to your Safari Menu, Preferences and then Security to allow pop-ups.